portainer/kubernetes-beta/README.md

 Helm chart should be available soon.

 IF you have an issue with the deployment of this version inside your Kubernetes cluster?
-Please comment on the [deployment topic]()
+Please comment on the [deployment topic](https://github.com/portainer/kubernetes-beta/issues/1).

 # Feedback